 The Phillips Collection's Internship program is open to full-time undergraduate students, full-time graduate students, and recent graduates.
 The purpose of the internship program is to offer students and recent graduates meaningful work, educational experiences, and real-life practice in their fields of academic study and/or interest.

-The Special Events Intern will provide administrative support for daily activities related to managing the logistics and executing internal and external events.
+The Special Events Intern will provide support for event related activities.
+This will range from administrative duties to handling the logistics and assistance with the execution of internal and external events.

-Duration: Eight continuous weeks and at least 16 to 20 hours per week is preferred.
+Duration: 10 to 12 continuous weeks and at least 16 to 20 hours per week is preferred.
 Internship length and schedule may vary depending on the needs of the department.

 Academic Credit: Depending on the nature of the internship and approval of the student's college or university, academic credit may be granted for internships.
 Student applicants should consult their academic advisor for additional information.